Katze putzt sich ständig

 Has your cat's grooming behavior become compulsive, but neither you nor your veterinarian can identify any other symptoms or cause?
 Then there may be stress behind overgrooming.
 As already mentioned, grooming the fur also serves to stimulate blood circulation and relieve tension.
 Your furry friend can therefore always call upon this well-rehearsed mechanism when he is nervous or stressed and does not feel well.

-In the worst case, the increased grooming can lead to a Obsessive Compulsive Disorder degenerate, the so-called Psychogenic lickalozepia .
+In the worst case, the increased grooming can lead to a obsessive-compulsive disorder degenerate, the so-called Psychogenic lickalozepia .
 The cat licks itself so intensely that it gradually tears out all the hair with its tongue and bald spots stay behind.

 Therefore, check whether a major change could be responsible for your cat constantly grooming itself.
 If possible, try to eliminate sources of stress or make it as easy as possible for your cat to adapt to new circumstances by keeping it close to him and providing him with suitable places to retreat to.